CogentRedTester/mpv-file-browser/README.md

 This means the lower an item on the list, the higher preference it has.
 However, if the keybind is blocked from running by user filters, then the next highest preference command will be sent, continuing until a command is sent or there are no more keybinds.

-The behaviour of multi-select commands is slightly different; they always run the next highest preference command, regardless of how many items the command successfully runs on.
+The behaviour of multi-select commands is somewhat unreliable; generally they always run the next highest preference command, regardless of how many items the command successfully runs on, but this behaviour may change in the future.

 ### Modifying Default Keybinds
 Since the custom keybinds are applied after the default dynamic keybinds they can be used to overwrite the default bindings.